There are a massive number of effects of climate change.

 Millions of square kilometers of once agricultural land have become barren.
 Any lakes or rivers in its path have disappeared.

-Shortages of food and water will become commonplace in the future.
+The scarcity of food and water will become commonplace in the future.

 As the world population is growing, there is a higher demand for these vital resources.